scummvm/scummvm/doc/docportal/other_platforms/android.rst

 .. note::

-    ScummVM has been tested to work up to Android 10.
-Currently there are some file browsing limitations with Android 11.
-The ScummVM team are working to resolve these.
+    ScummVM has been tested to work up to Android 12.

 Installing ScummVM
 ====================================